-10 Ecommerce Advertising Statistics You Should Know Before 2023
+10 E-commerce Advertising Statistics You Should Know Before 2025

-In preparation for 2023, it’s worth keeping up to date with how the eCommerce industry has performed over the past year, what trends we’re dealing with and how they might affect the state of online advertising next year.
+In preparation for the next year, it’s worth keeping up to date with how the e-commerce industry has performed over the past year, what trends we’re dealing with, and how they might affect the state of online advertising next year.

-Based on analysis of data gathered from key eCommerce websites and the latest Feed Marketing Report (which studied 15 thousand online stores globally), we are able to present you with 10 crucial statistics you should pay attention to before 2023.
+Based on the analysis of data gathered from key e-commerce websites and the latest Multichannel Marketing Report 2023 (which studied 15 thousand online stores globally), we are able to present you with 10 crucial statistics you should pay attention.

-1. Discounts hit digital shelves: 26% of inventory goes on sale
+1. Discounts hit digital shelves: 30.66% of inventory goes on sale.

-Based on the data from the first half of 2022, we know that more than 26% of products advertised in PPC campaigns are on sale.
+Based on the data from the first half of 2023, we know that more than 30% of products advertised in PPC campaigns were on sale, which was 26.49% in 2022.
 The current economic situation is only expected to make product discounting more popular.
-Supply chain disruptions that were started by Covid-19 pandemic and rapidly rising inflation are leading to significant price jumps in many parts of the world.
+Supply chain disruptions that were started by the COVID-19 pandemic and rapidly rising inflation are leading to significant price jumps in many parts of the world.

 As for the difference between January 2021 and January 2022, prices climbed by 7.51% during the year.
 This factor clearly affected customers, who had to make more cautious purchasing choices and look for cheaper alternatives to the products they usually bought.